AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

 >[!NOTE]
 >
->It is recommended that you include specific fields in each channel's content to ensure GenStudio can generate text for content placeholders.
+>It is recommended that you include specific fields in each channel's content to ensure GenStudio for Performance Marketers can generate text for content placeholders.
 See [Recognized field names](customize-template.md#recognized-field-names) to see which fields are recommended for inclusion.

 ## Upload a template

-GenStudio accepts templates in HTML format.
+GenStudio for Performance Marketers accepts templates in HTML format.

 **To add a template**: